101 Unhealthiest Habits on the Planet

 It's called the "toilet plume" — when you flush, bacteria can spread more than 10 feet in the air and, one study found, stay airborne for four to six hours.
 If you keep your toothbrush near the toilet, you increase the risk you'll be brushing with those germy particles the next time you use it.

-The Remedy Rx: Always flush the toilet with the lid down, and store your toothbrush on your bathroom counter, in a corner away from the bowl.
+The Rx: Always flush the toilet with the lid down, and store your toothbrush on your bathroom counter, in a corner away from the bowl.
 And replace it regularly: the American Dental Association advises every three to four months.

 You're Spending Too Much Time on Social Media